Angie Thomas: Career

 Thomas' initial intention was to write fantasy and middle grade novels; however, she was worried that her stories would not matter.
 While querying her first manuscript, she began another that would soon turn out to be her first novel, The Hate U Give.
 While she was a college student, one of her professors suggested that her experiences were unique and that her writing could give a voice to those who had been silenced and whose stories had not been told.
 During this time, Thomas also heard about the shooting of Oscar Grant on the news.
 This story, compounded by the deaths of Trayvon Martin, Tamir Rice, Michael Brown, and Sandra Bland, was a major influence on the novel.

 Thomas cites Tupac Shakur as inspiration for her writing.
 She has felt a wide range of emotions when listening to his music, and wanted to achieve a similar effect as a writer, saying, "I want to make you think at times; I want to make you laugh at times; I want to make you cry at times – so he was an influence in that way."
-She has explained that the title The Hate U Give was inspired by Tupac's THUG LIFE tattoo, which was supposedly an acronym for "The Hate U Give Little Infants Fucks Everybody."
 Thomas understands that to mean, "that what society feeds into youth has a way of coming back and affecting us all."

 In an interview with The Daily Telegraph, Thomas stated that she aims to "show truth and tear down stereotypes" in her writing, and further says that it is important for the white community to listen to the grievances of the Black Lives Matter movement.
 After its publication, The Hate U Give was adapted into a 2018 film of the same name by Fox 2000, starring Amandla Stenberg.